noahgamboa/applecardpdf2csv/README.md

 # Apple Card Statements can be converted into a nice CSV

+Currently working on integrating this but if you use [Tabula](http://tabula.technology) it can be much easier to convert it to a table that is reasonable.
+I'm currently working on taking something like this and shipping it as a binary, which I think would be super useful.

 only converts the transactions into a csv and doesn't parse all of them.

 I felt this was useful because you could then use the csv and send it to